A garage is the most overlooked but one of the most important parts of the house.

 With time, things start piling up and the next thing you know, the garage is home to everything except the car.

 Garage organization and cleaning is an overwhelming task and most homeowners delay it for as long as possible.
-However, that shouldn’t be a plan for you as we have rounded up the top garage cleaning tips to make the task effortless and hopefully, long-lasting.
+To help you out we have rounded up the top garage cleaning tips to make the task effortless and hopefully, long-lasting.

 So without further ado, let’s get cleaning.

 The first step to cleaning and garage organization is to declutter the items stored in the garage.
 Take out everything from the garage and put them outside to thoroughly sort through the items.
 Make categories of each item that you find: Keep, donate, or trash.
 When all the items are separated, you will have a better idea of the space left in the garage and figure out the type of storage that might work best for your garage.

 To speed up the garage cleaning process, set out some ground rules for the items that you will keep or throw.

 Your keep pile should include the essential items that you have used within the past six months or year.
 It should also include the tools that you own (and use) along with memorabilia items such as photos and certificates.

 - The “Throw” aways

 The items that are broken or are no longer in working condition automatically go in the trash.
 Keep garbage bags or even a dumpster handy so you can immediately throw away your unwanted items.